-New model predicts best distribution of AEDs to treat heart failure
+New model predicts best distribution of AEDs to treat heart failure in public places

 8 September 2014